 Florida State Road 56 Guides

-Additionally, a $37.4 million project started in January 2019 rebuilds the diamond interchange with Interstate 75 into a diverging diamond (DDI).
+Additionally, a $37.4 million project underway from January 2019 to Summer 2022 rebuilds the diamond interchange with Interstate 75 into a diverging diamond (DDI).
 This is expected to alleviate some of the traffic congestion plaguing the current exchange.2

 The corridor for SR 56 was incorporated in the 1982 Pasco County Comprehensive Plan.3 Initially considered by FDOT as the new alignment of SR 54 (with the old one referenced as SR 54A), the study for a second east-west roadway focused on undeveloped areas of southern Pasco County, between I-75 at Cypress Creek and U.S. 301 near Zephyrhills South.
 It included four-lane expansion of a 0.76-mile section of U.S. 301 leading northeast to CR 535 (Chancey Road), the Zephyrhills East Bypass.
 The new alignment evaluated comprised a six-lane, divided highway with a 50-foot grassed median within a 250 foot wide right-of-way.3

 SR 56 was constructed from June 14, 1999 to June 2002 at a cost of $31.2 million.
 The three-mile project built a four highway from SR 54 east to a new diamond interchange along Interstate 75, and a six-lane highway from the freeway to CR 581 (Bruce B. Downs Boulevard).4

 FDOT initiated a study (project ID 443367-1-22-01) for extending SR 56 east from U.S. 301 to SR 39 in 2020.
 This extension will complete the bypass of Zephyrhills and provide a better route to Plant City in Hillsborough County.